STUARTS

 Note - not dollshouse size

 The Stuart period was an exceptionally turbulent time in English history, which you might expect to have made people less interested in their dress, but far from it.
-We start the era with some of the most romantic and wearable costumes ever devised and end it in rigid formality.
+We start the era with some of the most romantic and wearable costumes ever devised and end it in stiff formality.

 1640 in the reign of Charles I